Evri international FAQs

 We would appreciate you taking extra care to weigh and measure your parcel and fill in all the information correctly.
 If the information you provide is incorrect, including parcel size details, it could result in your parcel being held at customs, with delays and charges outside of our control.

 We rely on customer accuracy to make sure your delivery moves quickly and smoothly through customs.
 All parcels need to follow our size and weight guide before items are sent through our network.
-Please note, should extra payments become due, we reserve the right to recover them.
+Please note that should extra payments become due, we reserve the right to recover them.

 You can expect your parcel to be collected between 8 am to 8 pm Monday to Friday, and between 8 am to 6 pm on Saturdays.
 We don’t collect parcels on Sundays or on bank holidays.